classicalBit/MKV-Stream-Mapper/README.md

 -Will always default the first stream. (why? some TVs dont care about default tags, they will choose the first stream as default)

+-Will delete all streams that are not in your priority lists